 Women’s tennis at Middlebury has established itself as one of the top programs in the region and has also become a national presence.
 In the spring of 2005, the Panthers advanced further than any other team in school history, taking part in the NCAA Division III Tournament semifinals.
 Middlebury made four-consecutive NCAA Tournament appearances (2004-2007), setting a school record with 16 wins in 2004.
-The Panthers returned to the NCAA Tournament from 2009-2013, falling in the regional finals each year.
+The Panthers returned to the NCAA Tournament from 2009-2014, falling in the regional finals each year.
 In 2015, Middlebury claimed the NCAA regional title with a thrilling come-from-behind 5-4 victory and advanced to the NCAA Quarterfinals in Ohio.

 The Panthers compete in the New England Small College Athletic Conference (NESCAC), arguably the top Division III tennis conference in the country.
 The women’s team enjoys a full season of action in the fall as well as the spring.
-The team plays approximately 10 matches in the fall, including hosting the Middlebury Invitational Tournament as well as playing in the New England Division III Women's Tennis Championships, the three-day M.I.T.
-Tournament and the NESCAC Tournament.
+The team plays approximately four to five tournaments in the fall, including hosting the Middlebury Invitational Tournament as well as playing in the New England Division III Women's Tennis Championships, the three-day Wallach Invitational hosted by Williams and the ITA Regional Championship.

-The fall season sees the Panthers playing approximately seven matches, while also hosting the three-day Middlebury Invitational Tournament.
-Prior to opening the spring season, the team takes a trip to either Hilton Head, South Carolina or Florida during spring break, where it plays several matches against out of region opponents.
+Prior to opening the spring season for dual matches, the team takes a trip to California during spring break, where it plays several matches against out-of-region opponents.

 Middlebury’s varsity squad carries between 10 and 14 players.
 Practice is held daily, and a player is expected to attend practice unless she has an academic conflict.
 Strength and conditioning training supplement the on-court practices.
 Combining two-hour practice sessions with preparation and post-activity time, each student is likely to be committed to a total of about three hours a day.